hortonolite/nexus-ansible/README.md

 If you wish to test Let's Encrypt SSL certificates issuing, set  `nexus_certbot_staging: true` - it helps to avoid hitting Let's Encrypt certificate issuing rate limits while running certbot multiple times.

 The `nexus_backend_name` and `nexus_backend_port` parameters are used in Nginx configuration file to tell Nginx reverse proxy how to connect to its backend - Nexus.

+Use `nexus_host_port` to control which host port the Nexus container publishes without changing the container-side port.
+For example, setting `nexus_host_port: 8082` keeps the container listening on the `nexus_backend_port` value (default 8081) while exposing the service externally on port 8082.

 The `nexus_server_name` and `nexus_server_alias` parameters instruct Nginx to forward traffic for the specified hostnames to Nexus.
 You may specify as many `nexus_server_alias` names as you wish, or you may leave it empty or undefined.